Pathwise stochastic integrals for model free finance: Rough path integration for typical price paths

 \begin{ex} If $S$ is a continuous semimartingale and if we set $S(s,t) := S_{s,t}$ as well as

-where the integral can be understood either in the It\^o or in the Stratonovich sense, then almost surely $\BS = (S,A)$ is a $p$-rough path for all $p \in (2,3)$.
-This is shown in \cite{Coutin2005}, and we will give a simplified model free proof below (indeed we will show that every typical price path together with its model free It\^o integral is a $p$-rough path for all $p \in (2,3)$, from where the statement about continuous semimartingales easily follows). \end{ex}
+where the integral can be understood either in the It\^o or in the Stratonovich sense, then almost surely $\BS= (S,A)$ is a $p$-rough path for all $p \in(2,3)$.
+This is shown in \cite{Coutin2005}, and we will give a simplified model free proof below (indeed we will show that every typical price path together with its model free It\^o integral is a $p$-rough path for all $p \in(2,3)$, from where the statement about continuous semimartingales easily follows). \end{ex}

-From now on we fix $p \in (2,3)$ and we assume that $\BS$ is a $p$-rough path.
+From now on, we fix $p \in(2,3)$ and we assume that $\BS$ is a $p$-rough path.
 Gubinelli~\cite{Gubinelli2004} observed that for every rough path there is a naturally associated Banach space of integrands, the space of \emph{controlled paths}.
 Heuristically, a path $F$ is controlled by $S$, if it locally ``looks like $S$'', modulo a smooth remainder.
-The precise definition is:
+The precise definition is the following. \begin{definition} Let $p \in(2,3)$ and $q>0$ be such that $2/p + 1/q > 1$.
+Let $\mathbb {S} = (S,A)$ be a $p$-rough path and let $F\colon[0,T] \too\R^n$ and $F'\colon[0,T] \too\R^{n\times d}$.
+We say that the pair $(F,F')$ is \emph{controlled} by $S$ if the \emph{derivative} $F'$ has finite $q$-variation, and the \emph{remainder} $R_F \colon\Delta_T \too\R ^n$, defined by